dermesser/uvco/README.md

 Promises (backed by coroutines) are run eagerly; you don't have to schedule or await them for the underlying coroutine to run.

 Where I/O or other activity causes a coroutine to be resumed, the coroutine will typically be run by the scheduler, which you don't need to care about.
 Pending coroutines are resumed once per event loop turn.

 Some types - like buffers filled by sockets - use simple types like strings, which are easy to handle but not super efficient.
 This may need to be generalized.

 ## Goal

-Provide ergonomic asynchronous abstractions of all libuv functionality, at satisfactory performance.
+uvco's goal is to provide ergonomic asynchronous abstractions of all libuv functionality, at satisfactory performance.

 ## Examples